Details of upcoming events, submissions, petitions and thought-provoking/useful links

-Thursday 24th April 5.30pm
+Thursday 31st July 5.30pm

 THE BOG – upstairs.
 Corner of George and London Sts.
-Please note the new venue

 GreenDrinks Dunedin is part of the non-political international movement Green Drinks whose focus is to provide a relaxed space for people interested in sustainability and the environment to meet and get together.

 Green Drinks Dunedin is hosted in Dunedin by Sustainable Dunedin City.
 For more information or to get on the mailing list please email Maureen Howard, GreenDrinks Dunedin Coordinator on email@example.com